 Barcelona, with its diverse population, intense individualism, tortured history, and remarkable appreciation for the aesthetic potential of everyday life seems the perfect, perhaps only, place for Antoni Gaudí to have accomplished all that he did.

 These photographs were made during a regrettably short, one-week visit to Barcelona in March of 2007.
-The categories on the left are primarily to help arrange them into smaller, more manageable groups, but there is considerable overlap from one category to the next and the photographs actually work best as a single large montage—like the broken bits of ceramic tile in a Gaudí mosaic.
+The categories below are primarily to help me arrange them into smaller, more manageable groups, but there is considerable overlap from one category to the next and the photographs actually work best as a single large montage—like the broken bits of ceramic tile in a Gaudí mosaic.

 « Hide this text »